What’s the difference between urban planning and urban design?

 “Urban planners have a strong sense of collective values.
 They don’t just want to fix affordable housing or bike paths in their own neighbourhood, they want society to offer sustainable development, healthy transport options, and a more just and stable housing sector to everyone,” says Professor MacDonald.

-In contrast, Dr Quintana Vigiola says urban designers are no less passionate, but more focused on how people move around, and experience built environments.
+In contrast, Dr Vigiola says urban designers are no less passionate but more focused on how people move around and experience built environments.

-“Urban designers are a complex mix between people-orientated and technical-orientated professionals, where both elements are important,” says Dr Quintana Vigiola.
+“Urban designers are a complex mix between people-oriented and technical-oriented professionals, where both elements are important,” says Dr Vigiola.

 “Great urban designers achieve great technical outcomes such as places and built forms that are outstandingly designed, whilst responding to people’s needs and wants.”